-If during the course of any academic year the Company determines that the provision of home to school transport is no longer appropriate, it will stop at the end of the term in which the decision was made.
+If during the course of any academic year Brighter Futures for Children determines that the provision of travel assistance is no longer appropriate, it will stop at the end of the term in which the decision was made.

 Travel assistance is only awarded for one academic year, for courses longer than one year a new application has to be made each year.